 You’re about to make one of the largest purchases of your life.
 Don’t do it without experienced guidance.
 You need a Buyer’s Agent.
-So, what is a Buyer’s Agent and why do you need one?
-Keep reading!
+What’s a Buyer’s Agent?

-A buyer’s agent represents the interests of the buyer and only the buyer, whereas the seller’s agent (aka “listing agent”) represents the seller’s interests.
-A buyer’s agent has a legal, fiduciary responsibility to the buyer, including confidentiality and undivided loyalty.
-New York State law requires real estate agents to disclose the nature of their relationship with a buyer or seller, which you can read here.
+A Buyer’s Agent represents the interests of the buyer and only the buyer, whereas the seller’s agent (aka “listing agent”) represents the seller’s interests.
+A Buyer’s Agent has a legal, fiduciary responsibility to the buyer, including confidentiality and undivided loyalty.

 Q: Why should I work with a buyer’s agent?